guoweiyu/Context-Enhanced-Stereo-Transformer/README.md

 ## License
 This project is under the Apache 2.0 license.
-Please see [LICENSE](LICENSE.txt) for more information.

 ## Contributing
 We try out best to make our work easy to transfer.
 If you see any issues, feel free to fork the repo and start a pull request.